 - What literary terms could you apply to this passage?

 - o Alliteration

 - Assonance

-- Consonance
+- o Consonance

 - o Acronyms

 - o Rhyme scheme

-- Internal rhyme
+- o Internal rhyme

-- o Figurative language like simile, metaphor, hyperbole, personification...
+- Figurative language like simile, metaphor, hyperbole, personification...

-- o Allusion
+- Allusion

 - Foreshadowing

 - Imagery

 - o Irony- Verbal, dramatic, or situational

 - o Symbols

 - o Ethos, pathos, logos

 - o Purpose

 - What elements of style are used?
 Why?

 - o Tone

-- Voice
+- o Voice

-- o Mood
+- Mood

-- Diction
+- o Diction

 - What are the elements of the genre that the author uses?

 - For example, if it's a mystery, what makes it a mystery?

 - How are paragraphs or stanzas organized?